What to do if a program is running in the background but won't open in Windows: Causes, solutions, and tips

 Update Windows to resolve incompatibilities

-Windows updates not only include new features, they also fix bugs and incompatibilities in the system and its applications.
-Go to Settings > Update & Security > Windows Update, check for new updates, and install them.
-If you see errors while updating, use the official Microsoft tool to force the update.
+Windows updates not only include new features, but also fix bugs and incompatibilities in the system and its applications.
+Go to Settings > Update & Security > Windows Update , check for new updates, and install them.
+If you encounter errors while updating, use the official Microsoft tool to force the update.

 Check the Application Identity Service

-This service is essential for the functioning of modern apps.
-Press Windows + R, type "services.msc," and locate "Application Identity."
-If it's stopped, double-click and activate it.
-Make sure its status is "Running."
+This service is essential for modern apps to function.
+Press Windows + R, type “services.msc”, and locate “Application Identity”.
+If it’s stopped, double-click it and enable it.
+Make sure its status is set to “Running”.

 Enable or disable hidden Windows features with regedit-3